kyleryer/Store-Inventory-Project/README.md

 - In AddOutsourcedPartController.java:
   - At lines 44-57, added logic that checks for an inventory value outside the minimum/maximum inventory range and returns an error message if outside of range/invalid value

-### H.  Add validation for between or at the maximum and minimum fields.
+### F.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 #### •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 #### •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 #### •  Display error messages when adding and updating parts if the inventory is greater than the maximum.